ilianayor/passguard-secure-password-manager/README.md

 ```

 ### Step 2 – Create the database
-Open pgAdmin 4 and create a new PostgreSQL database with the name:
+Open pgAdmin 4 and create a new PostgreSQL database.
-`passmanager`

 ### Step 3 – Configure environment variables
 Set the following environment variables in your system (values depend on your setup):